Friendly Fraud vs. Chargeback Fraud: Can You Tell the Difference?

 Fraud isn’t always committed with the intent to deceive or to get something for nothing.
 Sometimes the customer disputes (or files a chargeback on) a purchase by mistake.
 This “friendly” fraud can occur for a number of reasons, including:

-• The customer misunderstood the merchant’s return policy
+• The customer misunderstood the business’s return policy.

-Although the chargeback may not be intentionally fraudulent, it’s still fraud and is no less expensive for the merchant than true chargeback fraud.
+Although the chargeback may not be intentionally fraudulent, it’s still fraud and it’s no less expensive for the business than true chargeback fraud.

-The Negative Effects of Chargebacks on e-Commerce Merchants
+The Negative Effects of Chargebacks on Ecommerce Businesses

-Whether a chargeback is due to friendly or chargeback fraud, the result is the same: merchants are on the hook for:
+Whether a chargeback is due to friendly or chargeback fraud, the result is the same: Businesses are on the hook for:

 • The lost revenue they would’ve earned on the sale